eslint/rfcs/designs/2024-per-rule-autofix-configuration/README.md

     This section should also include prior art, such as whether similar projects have already implemented a similar feature.
 -->

-### Configure in the rule itself

-Another approach I can think of is to encode that in the rule config itself.
-Something like `"my-plugin/my-rule": "[{severity: "error", autofix: False}, {...otherConfigs}]"` but it's harder to commit to such a change, and means that any config extension needs to reconfigure the rule correctly just to disable autofixing (which is already an issue when someone wants to set a pre-configured rule as warning for example)

 ### Use of a 3rd-party plugin